BIOMASS COGENERATION IN TERTIARY BUILDINGS

-A Rank® HTC2 machine was installed in the “Institut Supérieur Industriel Liégeois” building (ISIL) belonging to the “Haute École de la Province de Liège” (Higher School of the Province of Liège), in the city of Liège, Belgium.
-The ORC machine is integrated into the biomass cogeneration installation, developed by the European project BRICKER “Total Renovation Strategies for Energy Reduction in Public Building Stock” of the 7th Framework Program.
+A Rank® HTC2 unit was installed in the “Institut Supérieur Industriel Liégeois” (ISIL) building belonging to the “Haute École de la Province de Liège” (Higher School of the Province of Liège, Belgium).
+The system is integrated into a biomass cogeneration installation, developed by the European project BRICKER “Total Renovation Strategies for Energy Reduction in Public Building Stock” of the 7th EU Framework Program.

-Public buildings of the Member States of the European Union occupy 24 trillion square meters.
-Hence, they are responsible for 40% of energy consumption in Europe and 36% of carbon dioxide emissions.
+Public buildings of the European Union Member States occupy 24 trillion square meters.
+Hence, they are responsible for 40% of energy consumption in Europe and 36% of carbon emissions.
 Therefore, the European Directive 2010/31/EU on the Energy Efficiency of Buildings determines that, as of December 31, 2018, all new public buildings must have negligible energy consumption (nZEB: “near Zero Energy Buildings”). (nZEB: “near Zero Energy Buildings”).

-BRICKER aims to develop a solution to renovate existing public buildings.
-A scalable, replicable, highly efficient, with zero emissions and economically profitable solution.
-From this project, it is expected to achieve a reduction of at least 50% of energy consumption in these buildings.
-Sixty experts from 18 entities participated in the BRICKER European project.
+BRICKER aims to develop a scalable, replicable, highly efficient, with zero emissions and economically profitable solution to renovate existing public buildings.
+This project is expected to reduce at least 50% of energy consumption in these buildings.
+60 experts from 18 entities participated in the BRICKER European project.
 Among them, Rank® acts as a supplier of specialised technology with research capacity.

 This project has received funding from the European Union’s Seventh Programme for research, technological development and demonstration under grant agreement No 609071.

-The ISIL building of the Higher School of the Province of Liège can accommodate 1,200 students and has a total area of 23,600 square meters.
+The ISIL building of the Higher School of the Province of Liège can accommodate 1,200 students and has 23,600 square meters.
 At the beginning of the project, the heating demand was 180 kWh per square meter per year.

 This building is owned by the province of Liège and has a good replicability potential for other public buildings.
-Morevoer, it presents a good opportunity to show the innovative technologies implemented to the students who attend to it every day.
+Moreover presents a good opportunity to show the innovative technologies implemented to the students who attend to it every day.

-The installed cogeneration system consists of a Rank® HTC2 machine powered by a biomass boiler.
-The heat transfer fluid between the biomass boiler and the ORC machine is thermal oil designed to be used at high temperatures.
-On the other hand, useful heat is produced as water at 70.
+The cogeneration system consists of a Rank® HTC2 unit thermally powered by a biomass boiler.
+The heat transfer fluid between the biomass boiler and the ORC is thermal oil used at high temperatures.
+Besides, the building HVAC system reuses the condenser heat as water at 70.
 This coupled system supplies most of the heat and electricity required by the building.